 Information regarding expectations, responsibilities and frequently asked questions can be found HERE.

-Please Follow New COVID-19 Policies:
+Please Follow COVID-19 Precautions:

 - You do not have to use the locker room and may enter the pool area from the lobby if you choose.
 You may also exit out the side door of the pool area to avoid crossing paths with the next class coming in.